 Before you plan a 3-week adventure through Europe, do a trial run first and go on a weekend getaway close to home.

 During the planning stages, make sure that you split up the tasks between all parties according to strengths and weaknesses.
 Divide and conquer to ensure that everyone handles some of the “work”.
 No one wants the pressure of planning the whole trip alone.

 Tip 4.
 Budget

-Make it clear early on in the planning stages as to what the budget is for the trip so that there aren’t any unintended financial pressures imposed on anyone involved.
+When going on holiday with another couple, make it clear early on in the planning stages as to what the budget is for the trip so that there aren’t any unintended financial pressures imposed on anyone involved.

 Tip 5.
 Communication